qgis/QGIS-Django/qgis/plugins/docs/introduction.rst

 * every registered user can add a new plugin
 * *staff* users can approve or disapprove all plugin versions
 * users which have the special permission `plugins.can_approve` can approve their own plugins versions
-* users which have the special permission `plugins.can_approve` can approve versions in the plugins they own
+* users which have the special permission `plugins.can_approve` can approve versions of the plugins they own
 * a particular plugin can be deleted and edited only by *staff* users and owners
 * if a user without `plugins.can_approve` permission uploads a new version, the plugin version is unapproved.